KKrishna11/IDZ-Assigment/README.md

 flutter pub get

-Build for Android: ---          flutter build apk
+Build for Android:flutter build apk

-Build for iOS:
+Build for iOS:flutter build ios

-Make sure you have a Mac with Xcode installed , ----      flutter build ios
+Make sure you have a Mac with Xcode installed ,

 flutter run